donuting/Lab-1/README.md

 line or the closing brace `}` of the loop.

 2. Now select menu item `Refactor —> Extract/Introduce —> Method…`
+WOW I REALLY NEEDED TO GO ON YOUTUBE TO FIND A SHORCUT CTRL ALT SHIFT T AND THAT IS THE ONLY WAY IT WORKS LIKE BRO

 3. Immediately, type the method name you want, maybe something like `doFizzBuzz`.